microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.1.md

 ): Promise<Awaited<U>>;
 ```

-Keep in mind that while these recursive types are powerful, but they should be used responsibly and sparingly.
+Keep in mind that while these recursive types are powerful, they should be used responsibly and sparingly.

 First off, these types can do a lot of work which means that they can increase type-checking time.
 Trying to model numbers in the Collatz conjecture or Fibonacci sequence might be fun, but don't ship that in `.d.ts` files on npm.